 Based in the Roy H. Park School of Communications at Ithaca College, the Park Center for Independent Media was launched in 2008 as a national center for the study of media outlets that create and distribute content outside traditional corporate systems.

-Originally published in Media Relations: Journalists Glenn Greenwald and Jeremy Scahill Named to I.F.
+Originally published in IC News: Journalists Glenn Greenwald and Jeremy Scahill Named to I.F.
 Stone Hall of Fame; John Carlos Frey and Nick Turse Share Annual Izzy Award.